 Preservation of Affordable Homes

-Formed the Northwood Community Land Trust and expanded our housing preservation programs to include Palm Beach County’s underserved neighborhoods.
-We changed our name to Neighborhood Renaissance to reflect our broader purpose.
+After forming the Northwood Community Land Trust and expanding our housing preservation programs to include Palm Beach County’s underserved neighborhoods, we became Neighborhood Renaissance to reflect our broader purpose.

 Progress in Uncertain Times

-In response to the great recession created the first non-profit Lease Purchase Program in South Florida.
-Formed new partnerships with the Westgate-Belvedere CRA and Palm Beach County to build green certified hurricane replacement single-family homes affordable to low-income homebuyers as part of a comprehensive revitalization strategy.
+In response to the Great Recession, we created the first non-profit Lease Purchase Program in South Florida.
+Neighborhood Renaissance formed new partnerships with the Westgate-Belvedere CRA and Palm Beach County to build Green Certified hurricane replacement single-family homes, made affordable to low-income homebuyers.

 Toward a Sustainable Economic Recovery